 This national park includes two of the most active volcanoes in the world, Kilauea and Mauna Loa, as well as an incredible range of some of the most unique geological, cultural, and biological landscapes.

-There are a huge range of activities you can do in the park, like hiking, camping, driving, and picnicking.
+There is a huge range of activities you can do in the park, like hiking, camping, driving, and picnicking.
 If you want to wake up to amazing caldera views, you can stay at the Volcano House Hotel, located on the edge of the Kilauea caldera.

 While at the park, you may be able to see molten lava, although this is not always possible.
 In 2018, there was a huge eruption that changed the landscape of the park forever.